ApolloTitan/myreads/README.md

 NPM and React must be installed to start this application.
 Also the following libraries must be installed:
 * React Router: `npm install --save react-router-dom`
+* To connect the Udacity-Server "ThisIsMyToken8493" is used as token

 ## Backend Server
 To uses this application a backend server provided by Udacity hast to be accessible.